alicelouisejane/alicelouisejane/README.md

 I believe the future and key to progressing scientifically is an interdisciplinary approach to science.
 Current postdoctoral fellow at University of Alberta, Canada.

-My current focus:
+My current work includes:
-- Analysis and interpretation of clinical data
+- Analysis and interpretation of clinical data in type 1 diabetes
 - Research uses of Continuous Glucose Monitoring data
 - Glucose trends around exercise in type 1 diabetes